 The highest good of democracy is its legitimacy, which arises from the greatest possible consent and participation.
 The all-affected principle, one of the most fundamental principles of democratic theory, 1 states that all those affected by a decision should be involved in the decision-making process.
-The integrity of nature is often affected by political decisions; thus, nature should be involved in decision-making processes.
-Decisions that restrict, damage, or endanger natural beings and were made without their representation in the relevant political bodies have a legitimacy deficit.
+Since political decisions frequently impact the integrity of nature, it follows that nature ought to be included in these processes.
+When decisions that restrict, damage, or endanger natural beings are made without their representation in relevant political institutions, they suffer from a deficit in democratic legitimacy.